fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ---

-Safeguarding is about being vigilant.
+If in doubt, let us know about it.

 If you see or hear anything that concerns you while studying here please use our reporting form to tell us about it.